darkshadowlho/dirknive/README.md

 ### Added Option
 ```
--f => name of folder, the default value is base path of source folder
+-f [name_folder] => name of folder, the default value is base path of source folder
--n => number of character after name of splitted or exclution folder.
+-n [num_char_folder] => number of character after name of splitted or exclution folder.
 Default value is using my formula haha.
 ---dont_keep_structure => if you want all file doesn't have root folder
 ```